 I go into further detail about my internal struggles with this in Modern Christian Homemaking, but here I want to focus on what stay at home moms can DO to help their sanity in this season of life.

 When you become outnumbered by children as a stay at home mom, it becomes challenging to do many of the things you used to do.
 Your life changes forever, and it’s up to you whether you embrace and appreciate those changes (while finding ways to refuel) or you resent them and try to hang onto your old ways.

-Why Hobbies for Homemakers Are Important
+Why Housewife Hobbies Are Important

 That’s why I think, in order to keep your sanity in this new phase of life, it’s so important that stay at home moms find hobbies they love that also fit into this new lifestyle.